soundglade/aimlab/guidelines/aimlab-vision.md

-# AIM Lab: The AI Meditation Petri Dish
+# AIM Lab: The AI Meditation Playground

 ## What is AIM Lab?